Wes Davies: Background

 Wes Davies was born in Wigan, Greater Manchester, England, he is the grandson of the rugby union and rugby league footballer; Billy Boston.

+Playing career

+Club career

+Davies started his career as a rugby league player with Wigan Warriors.
+In October 2001, he switched codes to rugby union, joining Orrell.
+He had a brief second spell in rugby league with Salford City Reds in 2003 before returning to rugby union with Worcester Warriors.

 International honours

 Davies played international rugby league for the Wales national rugby league team, and played at the 2000 Rugby League World Cup.